dewitt4/Cloud-Custodain/docs/source/gcp/gcp-modes.rst

 GCP Modes
 ===========

-Custodian can run in numerous modes depending with the default being pull Mode.
+Custodian can run in numerous modes depending with the default being pull mode.

 - pull:
     Default mode, which runs locally where custodian is run.